How to become a DJ

 Investments

-As a DJ you will need lots of equipment, such as decks, a mixer, speakers, headphones, usb drives, and a laptop.
+As a DJ you will need lots of equipment, such as decks, a mixer, speakers, headphones, usb drives, software, and a laptop.
 The costs you make to run your business are business investments.
 You can deduct them from your tax return, so you pay less tax.

 Know your rights

 As a DJ, you often play somebody else's music.
-In that case, you are a user.
+In that case, you are a user of the music.
 You do not have the copyright.
 The person who does have the copyright, should receive compensation for the use of their music.
 You can find more information about this on the BUMA/Stemra website.
 You are automatically entitled to the rights of anything you create.
 But you must register your creation.
 Your music is protected by Buma/Stemra.
 Open an account and submit your track before sending it to a record label.

 A pointer from Pepijn: “Send yourself a pen drive with the recording by registered mail first.
 If anyone challenges you, you will always have that pen drive as proof.”
 But there is more.
 Do not forget to protect your trade name, brand name, and domain name.
 These are things you have to do yourself.
 Advocacy organisations for musicians like NTB (in Dutch) provide advice and support.